mnishiguchi/mnishiguchi_2019/_posts/2019-01-23-rails-what-to-do-after-installing-webpacker.md

   - webpacker
 comments: true
 ---
-This is my note on how to use webpacker after installation.
+This is my note on how I should set up webpacker.

-## Goals
+## My Goals

+general

 - Import all frontend dependencies through Webpacker

+js

 - Process all JS with Webpacker

+scss

+- All the shared / global scss files go to app/javascript/packs/stylesheets
+- Use asset pipeline for custom styles so that we can use rails helpers
+- Use webpacker for react components and third-party styles from node_modules

 ## Dependencies